 Nvidia’s Jensen Huang confirmed in a virtual event that their flagship RTX 3080 will launch September 17, with their enthusiast-class RTX 3090 coming September 24.

 Nvidia Ampere was originally intended to be presented to the world at Nvidia’s GTC conference in March this year, but the event was canceled.
-It was then tentatively moved to Computex which got delayed several times until it was fully canceled and that forced Nvidia to create its own virtual event.
+It was then tentatively moved to Computex, which got delayed several times until it was fully canceled.
+This forced Nvidia to create its own virtual event.

 After GTC was called off, it was reported that Ampere would be fully announced in August.
 There were rumors that Quadro RTX cards would be released first, with the RTX 3000 GPUs left for later on, but that was obviously incorrect.

 Some leaks suggest that Nvidia will release yet another GTX 1650 card, which might have had interesting implications regarding the RTX 3000 series’ budget options, but it’s now been all but confirmed that there will be an RTX 3060 card, with an additional ‘Super’ or ‘Ti’ (or both) variants.

 The latest rumors indicate that RTX 3060 Ti will come before the end of 2020, and it’s supposedly hitting the shelves before the base RTX 3060 graphics card.
 This speculation is somewhat based on the fact that AMD’s RX 6000 card will come around the same period, but should be taken with a healthy grain of salt.